Fahmula/nexus-tuner/README.md

 > [!IMPORTANT]
 > You'll need to install FFmpeg separately on your system, you'll be able to configure the path to
-> FFmpeg in the `.env` file later.
-FFprobe will be inferred from the FFmpeg path.
+> FFmpeg in the `.env` file later. ffprobe will be inferred from the FFmpeg path.

 ### Configuring `NexusTuner`